THE TWO WAY MIRROR

 Imagine if your entire body is a two-way mirror.
 When you look into the mirror you see yourself.
 You see the piece of lettuce stuck in your front tooth after eating a salad; you see if your trousers are unzipped and other blemishes.

-When other people look into your two-way mirror they see themselves in you and you now are able to see these people more clearly.
+When other people look into your two-way mirror they see themselves in you and as a result you now are able to see these people more clearly.

 Suddenly your self-focus becomes two dimensional.
-You see both your needs and the needs of people.
+You see both your needs and the needs of others simultaneously.

 St. Paul said it so well.
 Clearly, the apostle was a two-way mirror ambassador for our Lord.